galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1.
-More than 83% for `GSM461177_untreat_paired` and more than 79% for `GSM461180_treat_paired`.
+More than 83% for `GSM461177_untreat_paired` and 79% for `GSM461180_treat_paired`.
 We can proceed with the analysis since only percentages below 70% should be investigated for potential contamination.
 >    > > 2.
 We also have access to the number and percentage of reads that are mapped at several location, mapped at too many different location, not mapped because too short.
 >    > >
 >    > >    ![STAR Alignment Scores](../../images/ref-based/star_alignment_plot.png "Alignment scores")